CHI 2026 Workshop

 Overview

-Large Language Models have rapidly advanced from powerful text generators to versatile reasoning systems that can act as autonomous agents.
-When deployed in social settings, these agents exhibit emergent phenomena such as coalition formation, information diffusion, and collective decision-making.
+Large Language Models are rapidly evolving from text generators into reasoning systems that can act as autonomous agents.
+When placed in social contexts, these agents display emergent behaviors such as forming coalitions, spreading information, and making collective decisions.

-Policy decisions are inherently collective, consequential, and made under uncertainty.
-Unlike laboratory science, policymaking rarely affords controlled trials.
-LLM agent simulations offer in silico testbeds where policymakers could experiment with interventions, stress-test communication strategies, and anticipate unintended consequences at scale across diverse populations.
+Policymaking is fundamentally collective, high-stakes, and uncertain.
+Unlike laboratory science, it rarely allows for controlled experimentation.
+LLM agent simulations offer a new kind of in silico testbed, enabling policymakers to explore interventions, stress-test communication strategies, and surface unintended consequences across large, diverse populations before acting in the real world.

-Drawing on HCI traditions such as participatory and user-centered design, we argue that the usefulness of LLM agent simulations emerges through iterative, stakeholder-engaged design, as policymakers build trust, discover system limits, and recalibrate expectations.
+Drawing on HCI traditions such as participatory and user-centered design, we argue that the value of these simulations does not come "out of the box."
+Instead, it emerges through iterative, stakeholder-engaged design—where policymakers build trust, probe system boundaries, and continuously recalibrate expectations.

 Guiding Questions